ArthurSpirling/yale_text_course/README.md

 * `topicmodels`
 * `ldatuning`

-There are no *required* readings, but the following may be helpful as we work through the lectures:
+There are no *required* readings, but the following may be helpful if you have further interest in the topics we cover:

 ### Overview and Preprocessing
 * Grimmer, Justin, and Brandon M. Stewart.
 "Text as data: The promise and pitfalls of automatic content analysis methods for political texts."
 Political analysis 21.3 (2013): 267-297.